The Young Business Group (“YBG”) promises to comply with the Data Protection (Bailiwick of Guernsey) Law, 2017 (“the Law”).

 We only collect information about members that is required for the provision of our services or is required by law.
 The information collected from you will only be used for the purpose of processing your enquiry or membership to the YBG or for processing your transactions and managing your membership efficiently and securely.
 We collect and maintain a variety of personal data including names, email addresses, business addresses and demographic information such as the industry sector of the business in which the individual or individuals concerned is/are involved.
 We do not collect personal data about individuals except when there is a legitimate business requirement or when such information is provided on a voluntary basis.

 You have the right to access any information we have about you at any time to check whether it is accurate and up to date.
 If you wish to be given any information we hold about you, please contact us by emailing firstname.lastname@example.org.
-You should really expand on the data subject’s rights under this section as detailed in the Law.

 We do not collect Special Category Data as defined in the Law.
 We also do not undertake data transfers outside this jurisdiction.